Sailplane Pilot Licence Conversion

 5. Send your complete application including including certified and clearly readable copies of documents where required by post BGA, 8 Merus Court, Meridian Business Park, Leicester, LE19 1RJ, or email lizzie@gliding.co.uk

-How can I add a privilege after the licence has been issued?
+Adding a privilege to the SPL through conversion after the licence has been issued

 1. Consider which Part-SFCL privileges you believe you want to add.